 It started the day after Vincent C. Gray won the Democratic nomination to represent Ward 7 on the D.C.
 Council.

 Instead of chasing after people, begging for votes, Gray suddenly found residents pursuing him, trying to schedule a meeting or nab him for an event.
-Some even wanted him to get right to work fixing public housing and towing abandoned cars.

 "I'd say, 'Well, I'm not even elected yet,' " said Gray, who faces Republican and D.C.
 Statehood Green Party candidates in Tuesday's general election.
 "But it's almost as if the general election doesn't exist in the District of Columbia.
 And it's ironic because, man, your council members have more impact on your daily life than either George Bush or John Kerry."

 In the nation's capital, where registered Democrats outnumber registered Republicans nearly 10 to 1, the general election has long been a poor cousin to the Democratic primary.

 This year is no exception.
 On Tuesday, the Democratic primary's victors are expected to prevail handily over their underfunded and largely unknown GOP and third-party opponents.